core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Informative Response Parameters Registry {#iana-informative-response-params}

 This document establishes the "Informative Response Parameters" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{iana-review}}.
+The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" or "Expert Review" per {{RFC8126}}.
+"Expert Review" guidelines are provided in {{iana-review}}.

+All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126}} with "Expert Review" additionally required per {{Section 4.5 of RFC8126}}.
+The procedure for early IANA allocation of "standards track code points" defined in {{RFC7120}} also applies.
+When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
+In addition, working group chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120}}.

 The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

-* CBOR Key: This is the value used as CBOR key of the item.
+* CBOR Key: This is the value used as the CBOR map key of the item.
 These values MUST be unique.
-The value can be an integer or a text string.
+The value can be a positive integer, a negative integer, or a text string.
+Different ranges of values use different registration policies {{RFC8126}}.
+Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 as well as text strings of length 2 are designated as "Specification Required".
+Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.